 CloneCraft;Libre is a Free/Libre Software clone of a certain non-free software voxel game that shall remain unnamed, we will refer to it as "The OG Game" here instead, forked from Mineclonia.
-The OG Game has seen many updates over the years, and with them changed a lot, to some straying too far from what they have come to like, this is why CloneCraft;Libre exists.
-Unlike Mineclonia, CloneCraft;Libre seeks to recreate the version 1.8 experience of The OG Game and stay true to that version, without keeping up-to-date with the latest features of The OG Game nor Mineclonia.
+The OG Game has seen many updates over the years, and with them changed a lot, to some straying too far from what they had come to like, this is why CloneCraft;Libre exists.
+Unlike Mineclonia which is already a Free/Libre Software remake of The OG Game, CloneCraft;Libre seeks to recreate the version 1.8 experience of The OG Game where Mineclonia keeps up-to-date with the latest features.
+CloneCraft;Libre will not add the latest features of The OG Game and will only have content that exists in 1.8.

 The only officially supported language is English, any support for other languages are provided "as is", they may or may not be useful or reflect changes made to CloneCraft;Libre since being forked from Mineclonia.
 The wider language support is a leftover from being forked from Mineclonia, it will be left untouched and not removed as it may still be useful for those who wish to use them, but official support and accuracy that reflects the gameplay is not guaranteed.